 Kristen is one of our clinicians who sees clients fully in a virtual format and practices EMDR.
 “I have clients who do EMDR work on their cell phones and progress has been made!”

-The adaptability of science and of the human brain’s capacity to heal continues to amaze us.
+The adaptability of science and the human brain’s capacity to heal continues to amaze us.

-Are you curious about EMDR, Brainspotting or other nonverbal modalities?
-Or do you want to work with a therapist who can facilitate them?
-Contact us at info@vivapartnership.com to learn more.
+Are you curious about EMDR, Brainspotting, or other non-talk modalities?
+Or do you want to work with a therapist in DC who can facilitate them?
+Contact us to learn more.
 You can also find a wealth of free resources for support via the Resilient Brain Project.